Active Substance: apixaban

 How does Eliquis work?

-Patients undergoing hip or knee replacement surgery are at a high risk of blood clots forming in the veins, which can be dangerous and even fatal if they move to another part of the body such as the lungs.
+Patients undergoing hip or knee replacement surgery, who have had a recent trauma, or are confined to bed are at a high risk of blood clots forming in the veins, which can be dangerous and even fatal if they move to another part of the body such as the lungs.
 Similarly, patients with atrial fibrillation are at high risk of clots forming in the heart, which can reach the brain where they can cause a stroke.

 The active substance in Eliquis, apixaban, is a ‘factor Xa inhibitor’.
 This means that it blocks factor Xa, an enzyme that is involved in the production of thrombin.
 Thrombin is central to the process of blood clotting.
 By blocking factor Xa, it reduces the levels of thrombin in the blood, which reduces the risk of blood clots forming in the arteries and veins.